99kaits/tomochan/README.md

 - flags
 - flood detection, ill need it sooner or later
 - proxy detection?
 Even if i dont use it
-- captcha? probably with an audio one too
+- captcha? probably with an audio one too (DEFINITELY NOT RECAPTCHA, a basic one is enough to stop unambitious bots and anything more complicated is never gonna be sufficent to block the ambitious ones)
 - placeholders of various varieties
 - search
 - (USER WAS BANNED FOR THIS POST) its a SA thing not originally an imageboard thing but its still just so iconic i gotta have it